 Draining of the engine cooling system may become necessary in the event that the diesel engine is stopped and a danger of freezing exists.
-By referring to Fig. 4-2, the draining procedure is as follows:
+By referring to Fig. 4-1, the draining procedure is as follows:

-- 1. Open the main drain valve located at the floor in front of the engine.
-This will drain the engine, radiators, water tank, oil cooler, and air compressor. - 2.
-The water pump on the right side of the engine will not drain completely in the preceding step.
+- Open the main drain valve located at the floor in front of the engine.
+This will drain the engine, radiators, water tank, oil cooler, and air compressor. - The water pump on the right side of the engine will not drain completely in the preceding step.
 To drain remaining water trapped in the pump, open the drain provided at the bottom of the housing. - 3.
-With the cab heater supply and return valves open, the cab heaters and associated piping are drained by opening the two drain valves located in the compartment under the cab floor at the left side of the locomotive.
+With the cab heater supply valve open, the cab heaters and associated piping are drained by opening the drain valve located in the compartment under the cab floor at the left side of the locomotive.